Ranking of Popular Jazz Songs

 This piece is an old English Christmas carol published in the 18th century.

-In Japan, the title is translated as “Yo no Hito Wasuruna.”
-Oscar Peterson has arranged this well-known tune into a swingy jazz rendition and performs it.
+In Japan, its title is translated as “Yo no Hito Wasuruna.”
+Oscar Peterson has arranged and performed this well-known tune as a swingy jazz number.

-Oscar Peterson, who can transform any Christmas song as if it were his own, is truly captivating.
+It’s fascinating how Oscar Peterson can transform any Christmas song as if it were his own.

-It’s also interesting to compare his version with the original as played in churches.
+It’s also fun to compare his version with the original as it’s performed in churches.

 A fantastical ballad that remains beloved by many as one of Wayne Shorter’s signature works.